(Translate this site)

 "So what's the deal with him?"
 I motioned towards the V.I.P. with my head.

-"His dad's connections got him a gig in the National Guard to keep him out of Vietnam.
-Let him play with jets, stuff like that.
+"...he's a poor little rich kid, who can't stay out of trouble.
+His dad's a big wig in the government; his connections got the kid a gig in the National Guard to keep him out of Vietnam; let him play with jets instead, and stuff like that.
 All he had to do was keep his nose clean until his time was up, and then he could have went back to partying full-time again.
-But he just keeps getting into trouble."
+But it looks like buckling down isn't his style..."

 "The usual.
-Knocking up local girls.
-Starting fights he can't finish.
-Drunk driving, lewd behavior-- pretty much everything you'd expect.
+Knocking up local girls; starting fights he can't finish.
+Drunk driving, lewd behavior; pretty much everything you'd expect.
 But going AWOL is what got his daddy really steamed.
-'Cause big daddy was an honest-to-God war hero in World War Two I hear."
+'Cause big daddy was an honest-to-God war hero in World War Two, I hear."

 "So what's he crying about now?"
 I asked, after the laughing subsided.